chengwenxi/nitro/README.md

 rest of what’s needed to run an L2 chain: things like cross-chain communication, and a new and improved batching and compression system to minimize L1 costs.

-Essentially, Nitro runs Geth at layer 2 on top of Ethereum, and can prove fraud over the core engine of Geth compiled to WASM.
+Essentially, Mantle runs Geth at layer 2 on top of Ethereum, and can prove fraud over the core engine of Geth compiled to WASM.

 During the devnet period, we have licensed Mantle under a